maleadt/LLVM.jl/examples/Kaleidoscope/README.md

 def foo(y z) x + y + z
 ```

-The LLVM IR is generated using `Kaleidoscope.generate_IR(::String)` where the argument is the source code.
+The LLVM IR is generated using `Kaleidoscope.generate_IR(::String, ::Context)` where the first argument is the source code and the second an LLVM `Context`.
 This returns an (unoptimized) LLVM `Module`.
-Optimizations can be run on the module with `Kaleidoscope.optimize!(::LLVM.Module)`.
+A chosen set of optimization passes can be run on the module with `Kaleidoscope.optimize!(::LLVM.Module)`.

 The module can be written to an object file using `Kaleidoscope.write_objectfile(::LLVM.Module, ::String)` where the `String` is the file to write to.
 This object file can then be linked with e.g. a C program.

 The module can be executed directly in Julia using `Kaleidoscope.run(::LLVM.Module)`.
 This will look for a function `main()` in the code and execute it.
 The return value of the main function is returned from `run` as a `Float64`.
+After the module is executed, it is no longer valid.

 # Possible future work